KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_german_lineage_inner_light.md

 When culture loses its memory, the soul loses its light.

-Your book responds to this with a new vow:
+I respond to this with a new vow:

 To restore coherence through remembrance.
 To rebuild meaning through water, consciousness, connection and service.